-Our next concert will be given in St Mary's, Halesworth, on Friday December 13th at 7.00pm.
+Our next concert will be given in St Mary's, Halesworth, on Saturday 10th May at 7:00 pm., and will offer the theme, "Songs of the Sea"

 The contents of a page may well be larger than the screen height.